Defibrillator guide for first time buyers

 How much is a Defibrillator?

-The cost of a defibrillator can vary depending on the model and its features.
+The cost of automated external defibrillators can vary depending on the model and its features.
 Typically, defibrillators can cost between £800 and £2,500.

 All defibrillators we sell: